 “Mum, mum, mum, mum” the name would be called several times before I would snap “what?”
 Their little heads would drop as they either responded; “Nothing” and walked away, or by the time they began telling me, I was so caught in my own thought processes that I hardly heard what they had said anyway.
 I knew I was doing it, and felt guilty for it, something had to change.

-I looked at my husband one night and said “a school of yoga has opened up, maybe I should give it a try.”
+I looked at my husband one night and said “a yoga studio has opened up, maybe I should give it a try.”
 He laughed and responded “if you want.”
 I had tried so many different ways to calm my life and anxiety and none had worked, so my husband’s laugh just verified, what made me think yoga was going to help?

-My heart raced as I pulled up at the school for the first time, and as I began my first few weeks it was exciting.
+My heart raced as I pulled up at the studio for the first time, and as I began my first few weeks it was exciting.
 The new experience excited me, thrilled me.
 I stayed with the school for a few months however I don’t think I took my yoga practise seriously until I had taken five months off from the school due to health reasons with Aaleah.
 It was in that five months that I knew I had the very early skills needed to begin tracking my mind and body.
 I knew I had to get back.
 When I entered the room for the second time round, I walked in, with excitement still, but this time it was more of a sense of “this is what I want,” and I felt connected to the room in a way I hadn’t before.

 I embarked on the journey the second time round, listening deeply to all that Polly had to teach, offer and share.
 Her wisdom and experience inspired me.
 As we lied in Shavasana one evening, Polly focused in our breath, and softly spoke, “Watch where the mind wonders, it is where the mind wonders that we focus our attention.”
 At first it didn’t click but as I sat in the car and drove home I began thinking about the future.
 I almost had to stop my car.
 It was like a light bulb moment.
 THE FUTURE….that is where my mind constantly goes.
 I am so focused on my future that I am missing the here and now.
 It was also at that point that all my study on anxiety at university all made sense.
 Anxiety is predominantly triggered by the fear of something happening in the future.
 Everything instantly connected the dots.
 When my children played I was so worried about the “what ifs” in my mind that I was removing the fun of being a child in the here and now.